Quinta Brunson

 And I wanted people after the first season, you have no idea how much of our audience

 says something about America right now, but a lot of people believe that it was a real documentary.
+After like the first three episodes, I was like, oh, we are struggling, a real documentary.

-And then at, you know, by the end of the season, it wasn't until the second season, people discovered we were on a set.
+And then, at you know, by the end of the season, it wasn't until the second season, people discovered we were on a set.
+People thought it was in real school.

-but all of that is beautiful.
+But all of that is beautiful.

-I remember when I was little watching TV, I don't care about the set.
+I remember when I was little watching TV.
+I don't care about the set.

 I don't even know the behind the scenes.